AI Generate

 4. Specify the Input - Designate the msg object property that contains your input data (prompt, temperature, file data, expected schema, etc.)

-5. Optional: Adjust timeout, Output, and Response property names
+5. Optional: Configure tools (selected tool nodes, max steps, dynamic tool filtering), timeout, Output, and Response property names

 Input Format